Un gars, une fille: Overview

 A standard episode is presented in three acts, each of which is split into five to seven scenes.
 Flashy pastel blue and pink graphics with squiggly lines follow punchlines and mark transitions, coupled with an upbeat percussive tune, and often a spoken Voice-over phrase summing up the previous segment.
 Appropriately, the show's publicity, and early video release covers, are often recognisable by the presence of those pastel blue and pink colours and askew lines, mimicking the graphics that separate the programme's scenes; traditionally, the colour blue is associated with boys and pink with girls.

 The two main characters, "Guy et Sylvie", are named after the actors who play them.
 Guy likes to tease Sylvie on a variety of subjects and hates her mother.
 His father is remarried to a young, good-looking stripper, Mélanie, played by Mahée Paiement, and had a child with her.
 The attention the child receives makes Guy jealous, his father having spent little time with him when he was a child.
 Unlike Guy, Sylvie dreams of having a baby.
 She is jealous of Geneviève, Guy's sexy, and promiscuous, office colleague with whom he had a one-time affair years ago.
 She is also obsessed with cleanliness and resents Guy for being untidy.
 A curious running gag from the show involves Guy surprising Sylvie by grabbing her breasts from behind while shouting "Road Runner!", followed by the cartoon character's emblematic honking "beeb beeb" sound.
 While she ostensibly loves it, she pretended the exact opposite when it was obliquely brought up by Guy in front of her mother.
 This joke was developed on the set by the two actors.
 The last season saw notable developments: a marriage, and a trip to Vietnam to adopt a little girl.

 Adaptations

+Albania

+An Albanian version named Tenxherja-Kapakun (The Pot, the Lid) is produced by Top Channel with Urbanus Group, with half-hour episodes revolving around the main characters Bela (Elvana Gjata) and Romi (Romeo Veshaj).
+The series began airing on October 5, 2024.